Sarepta Therapeutics Inc at JPMorgan Healthcare Conference (Virt

 Anupam Rama - JPMorgan Chase & Co, Research Division - VP and Analyst

-Welcome, everyone, to the 39th Annual JPMorgan Healthcare Conference.
+Welcome, everyone, to the 40th Annual JPMorgan Healthcare Conference.
 My name is Anupam Rama.
-I'm one of the senior biotech analysts here at JPMorgan.
-I'm joined by Tessa Romero and Matt Bannon from the team.

-The next presenting company is Sarepta.
-And speaking on behalf of the company, we have CEO, Doug Ingram.
-Before I turn it over to Doug, just wanted to highlight for those listeners on the webcast to please use the submit-a-question, ask-a-question button in the portal, and I'm happy to ask the question on your behalf.
-Doug, take it away.
+I'm one of the senior biotech analyst here at JPMorgan.
+I'm joined by Priyanka Grover, Malcolm Kuno and Caleb Smith from the team.
+Our next presenting company is Sarepta, and presenting on behalf of the company, we have CEO, Doug Ingram.
+I want to remind all the attendees to use the ask-a-question feature in the portal.
+If you have a question, I'm happy to ask it on your behalf.

 Douglas S. Ingram - Sarepta Therapeutics, Inc. - President, CEO & Director